Dilara Abdel, Zeina Amer, Daniel Fritsch, Yiannis Hadjimichael

 Mathematical research topics

-- Numerical solution and simulation of nonlinear systems of partial differential equations
+- Modeling with and numerical solution of nonlinear systems of partial differential equations

 - Preconditioners and anisotropic meshing strategies